-- 2.3.1 Using any Inside Information for Betting purposes in relation to any International Match. - 2.3.2 Disclosing Inside Information to any person where the Participant knew or should have known that such disclosure might lead to the information being used in relation to any International Match.
+- 2.3.1 Using any Inside Information for Betting purposes in relation to any Match. - 2.3.2 Disclosing Inside Information to any person where the Participant knew or should have known that such disclosure might lead to the information being used in relation to Betting in relation to any Match.